Moskenes Municipality

 Moskenes is a municipality in Nordland county, Norway.
 The municipality comprises the southern part of the island of Moskenesøya in the traditional district of Lofoten.
 The administrative centre of the municipality is the village of Reine.
-Other villages include Sørvågen, Hamnøy, and Å.
+Other villages include Sørvågen, Hamnøya, and Å.

-The 119 km2 municipality is the 321st largest by area out of the 356 municipalities in Norway.
-Moskenes is the 333rd most populous municipality in Norway with a population of 982.
-The municipality's population density is 8 PD/km2 and its population has decreased by 12% over the previous 10-year period.
+The 119 km2 municipality is the 322nd largest by area out of the 357 municipalities in Norway.
+Moskenes Municipality is the 338th most populous municipality in Norway with a population of 954.
+The municipality's population density is 8 PD/km2 and its population has decreased by 13.9% over the previous 10-year period.